lfurtkevicova/gislab-my-notes/docs/datasets.rst

 **public_wifi** - WiFi facilities allowing to connect to the Internet within a particular area

 * *Layer name:* ``public_wifi``
-* *Geometry type of the features in layer* : Multipoint
+* *Geometry type of the features in layer* : Point
 * *Attributes* :

 .. csv-table:: Attributes of public WiFi layer.